clr-li/AttendanceScanner/README.md

 ## Glitch Development

-Preferably don't edit directly on Glitch except to change the production `.data` or `.env`.
-If necessary,
+We should not edit directly on Glitch except to change .gitignored content like the production `.data` or `.env`.

-1. Make changes on Glitch
-2. Locally `git checkout master` and `git pull glitch` to obtain changes locally
-3. `git push origin` changes to the Github `master` branch
-4. On Github, create a pull request and merge changes with the Github `main`

-### To change the production (Glitch server) `.data` or `.env`

 If the changes only apply to Glitch and not local development, just change directly.
-Otherwise, make sure leave a note somewhere lol
+Otherwise, make sure leave a note somewhere.